Social Icons

 Directed by Richard Donner

-Every time I think about Lethal Weapon I remember the intro that was presented in this film.
-I have seen many films in my days with many intros that can be classified as classic.
-The one I very much remember is the one in the 2012 film Django Unchanged.
+Every time I think about Lethal Weapon, I remember the intro from this film.
+I’ve seen many movies over the years with intros that could be called classics.
+One I particularly remember is from the 2012 film Django Unchained.

-Rene Russo’s introduction in the movie is well received and it was nice to see another person swing legs and do some fighting instead of just Mel alone.
-Richard Donner kept Joe Pesci on the cast (who although in the original script was not part of the cast) which I also very much enjoyed seeing Leo Getz run his mouth non-stop.
-Lethal Weapon 3 to me was more comic filled than any of the others and to me from 1 to 3 it seemed all planned out.
-Lethal Weapon 4 seemed a little off and more like a lets cash in some more.
+Rene Russo’s introduction in the movie was well-received.
+It was refreshing to see someone else swing kicks and throw punches instead of leaving all the action to Mel.
+Richard Donner also kept Joe Pesci in the cast, even though he wasn’t part of the original script.
+I enjoyed seeing Leo Getz run his mouth non-stop.
+To me, Lethal Weapon 3 had more comedy than any of the others, and it felt like the series from 1 to 3 was well-planned.
+In contrast, Lethal Weapon 4 felt a little off—more like a "let’s cash in some more" effort.

-This movie’s plot has our two heroes demoted to walk the street and these guys were so chaotic at the job that it seemed safer keeping them as detectives.
-In this flick the villain is bold, intelligent and mercilesshe was a former L.A.P.D.
-Lieutenant named Jack Edward Travis (Stuart Wilson).
-Travis is an arms dealer who was running things smoothly till some of his men decided to do something stupid…, they committed a crime while Murtaugh and Riggs were on the scene.
+In this movie, our two heroes are demoted to street duty, and they’re so chaotic in the role that it seems safer keeping them as detectives.
+The villain here is bold, intelligent, and merciless.
+Jack Edward Travis (Stuart Wilson), a former LAPD lieutenant, has become an arms dealer running his operations smoothly—until some of his men make the mistake of committing a crime while Murtaugh and Riggs are on the scene.

-While the investigation was going on, the duo met Lorna Cole (Rene Russo) from internal affairs she is tough smart and happen to be the only woman in the whole series who could handle Riggs.
-Now the duo now turned trio went all out to bring Travis down.
+As the investigation unfolds, the duo meets Lorna Cole (Rene Russo) from Internal Affairs.
+She’s tough, smart, and the only woman in the series who can handle Riggs.
+The duo, now a trio, goes all out to bring Travis down.

-Lethal Weapon 3 was also a commercial success but was received with mixed reviews; again the score was done by the trio Michael Kamen, Eric Clapton, and David Sanborn who also worked on the previous two films.
+Lethal Weapon 3 was a commercial success, though it received mixed reviews.
+Once again, the score was done by Michael Kamen, Eric Clapton, and David Sanborn, who also worked on the previous two films.

-This is my third favorite in the series, but the intro is my top best.
-Richard Donner did a great job with this characters created by Shane Black, and I just have to give him kudos because this series is one that too me should be left where it is and a remake should not be done or a continuation, as we saw in Die Hard 5, if you drag it you wreck it.
+This is my third favorite in the series, but the intro is my absolute favorite.
+Richard Donner did a fantastic job with the characters created by Shane Black.
+I have to give him kudos because this series, in my opinion, should be left where it is.
+A remake or continuation could ruin it—just like what happened with Die Hard 5.
+If you drag it out, you wreck it.
+But as you can guess, studios love money more than common sense.

 0 comments: